hartwigmedical/actin/molecular/README.md

 ---|---|---
 type | WGS | The type of molecular experiment done.
-Currently only 'WGS' is supported. date | 2022-01-14 | The date on which the molecular results were obtained (optional field). hasReliableQuality | 1 | Whether the molecular results have reliable quality.
+Currently only 'WGS' is supported. date | 2022-01-14 | The date on which the molecular results were obtained (optional field). containsTumorCells | true | If false, implies that the tumor cell percentage in the biopsy was lower than the lowest detectable threshold. hasSufficientQuality | true | If false, implies that the quality of the sample was not sufficient (e.g. too much DNA damage).

 1 molecular characteristics

 Field | Example Value | Details
 ---|---|---
-purity | 78% | The percentage of cells in the sequenced biopsy that originated from the tumor. hasReliablePurity | 1 | Indicates whether the purity estimate can be trusted. predictedTumorType | Melanoma (87%) | The tumor type of origin predicted based on the molecular data along with a likelihood. isMicrosatelliteUnstable | 0 | If 1, sample is considered microsatellite unstable.
+purity | 78% | The percentage of cells in the sequenced biopsy that originated from the tumor. predictedTumorType | Melanoma (87%) | The tumor type of origin predicted based on the molecular data along with a likelihood. isMicrosatelliteUnstable | 0 | If 1, sample is considered microsatellite unstable.
 Can be left blank in case experiment does not determine MSI. isHomologousRepairDeficient | 0 | If 1, sample is considered homologous repair deficient.
 Can be left blank in case experiment does not determine HRD.